ultradns/terraform-provider-ultradns/docs/index.md

  The following arguments are supported in the UltraDNS `provider` block:

-* `username` - (Optional) This is the username for ultradns rest api.
+* `username` - This is the username for ultradns rest api.
 It must be provided, but it can also be sourced from the `ULTRADNS_USERNAME` environment variable.

-* `password` - (Optional) This is the password for ultradns rest api.
+* `password` - This is the password for ultradns rest api.
 It must be provided, but it can also be sourced from the `ULTRADNS_PASSWORD` environment variable.

-* `hosturl` - (Optional) This is the url for ultradns rest api.
+* `hosturl` - This is the url for ultradns rest api.
 It must be provided, but it can also be sourced from the `ULTRADNS_HOST_URL` environment variables.

-* `apiversion` - (Optional) This is the version for ultradns rest api.
-It must be provided, but it can also be sourced from the `ULTRADNS_API_VERSION` environment variables.

-* `useragent` - (Optional) This is the user agent for ultradns rest api.
-It must be provided, but it can also be sourced from the `ULTRADNS_USER_AGENT` environment variables.
+* `useragent` - This is the user agent for ultradns rest api.
+It is an optional and can be provided static or can also be sourced from the `ULTRADNS_USER_AGENT` environment variables.